 A set-in sleeve needs extra care and diligent matching of sleeve and armhole markings to ensure the sleeve is set in and fits properly.

-Following the pattern’s specifications make the difference between an ill-fitting sleeve and one that serves its purpose and finishes the armhole perfectly.
-Set-in sleeves give a more fitted look to the armhole.
+Following the pattern’s specifications makes the difference between an ill-fitting sleeve and one that serves its purpose and finishes the armhole perfectly.
+Set-in types of sleeves give a more fitted look to the armhole.

 29 Types of Sleeves

-These sleeves appear to be like angel wings as they flow down from the armhole into a wider asymmetrical shape at the wrist.
-They are popular for traditional wedding dresses, robes and gowns and they are particularly suited to lace and sheer fabrics.
+These types of sleeves appear to be like angel wings as they flow down from the armhole into a wider asymmetrical shape at the wrist.
+They are popular for traditional wedding dresses, robes, and gowns, and they are particularly suited to lace and sheer fabrics.

 The bishop sleeve is a full-length sleeve.
 It is fitted or semi-fitted near the elbow and then opens wider towards the wrist.
 The sleeve usually has a cuff at the wrist with buttons.
 The wrist can also be secured with elastic.

-This unusual sleeve design looks like a cape from behind but has a slit at the front where the sleeve would be so the fabric wraps round like a cape when it is cold or just drapes at the front when not required for warmth.
-A two in one kind of style!
+This unusual sleeve design looks like a cape from behind but has a slit at the front where the sleeve would be, so the fabric wraps around like a cape when it is cold or just drapes at the front when not required for warmth.
+A two-in-one kind of style!

-These sleeves are another variety of open sleeves showing bare shoulders and part of the top of the arms.
-The sleeve is often an attached sleeve with the cutout in a moon or oval shape.
+These types of sleeves are another variety of open sleeves showing bare shoulders and part of the top of the arms.
+The sleeve is often an attached sleeve with a cutout in a moon or oval shape.

 The pattern piece for these sleeves will determine the length of the sleeve.
 The circular sleeve falls softly and looks rather like a mini circular skirt covering the arms.
-The longer and wider the circle is the more flow there will be to the sleeve.
-This is a very flattering type of sleeves and looks best when attached to a fitted bodice.
+The longer and wider the circle is, the more flow there will be to the sleeve.
+This is a very flattering type of sleeve and looks best when attached to a fitted bodice.